charlotteresnick/weather-app/README.md

-# Building a weather app!!
+# Building a weather app... with React!!

-Here's an exciting challenge: You'll be building a small weather app, using your newfound skills with APIs!
+Ever made a weather app using APIs?
+Ever made a weather app using APIs... _with React?_

 ## Setting up

 #### 🚀 Make sure you follow all of these steps!

-For this exercise you'll be using your newfound knowledge of AJAX requests using the Open Weather API!!!

 1. Sign up for a free [Open Weather Map](https://home.openweathermap.org/users/sign_up) account!
 2. Once you've signed up, you're given an [API key](https://home.openweathermap.org/api_keys).
 Copy that API key and keep track of it somewhere!